pathristikon/k8s-applier/README.md

 dockerfile:
     - tag: "mycoolapp:latest"
       path: "infrastructure/mycoolapp"

+    - tag: "mycoolappdb:3fr5310"
+      path: "infrastructure/mycoolapp/db"
-      dockerfile: "Dockerfile"
+      dockerfile: "DB_Dockerfile"
 ```

-Options:
+#### Options:
 - tag: the tag used to build your docker image
 - path: the path to docker context.
 If is not prefixed with "/", it will be relative to
 your projects' folder from config file.
-- dockerfile: name of the dockerfile, if multiple names - optional
+- dockerfile: name of the dockerfile, if multiple names - optional.
+Default: `Dockerfile`

+#### Tag specifications:

+A tag can be set either in YAML file `mycoolapp:latest` where latest is the tag or using the
+`-- tag` flag.

+The tag will apply to all docker images created.

 @author Dumitru Alexandru